Welcome to my Website

 Equal parts coming-of-age story and insider exposé… Dead Body Guy is packed with candid anecdotes, grim details, unexpected heart, and enough gallows humor to keep the reader smiling.
 It’s a rare glimpse into the backstage of mortality—one that proves that, even in death, there’s room for reflection, laughter and life.

-In a blend of personal narrative, Dead Body Guy: A Grave Undertaking, Scott Taylor candidly and humorously explores his journey from clumsy childhood and awkward adolescence to profound adulthood.
-He witnesses an unusual event as a child that opens the proverbial “door of enlightenment” regarding the mysteries of life and death.
+In a blend of personal narrative, Scott Taylor candidly and humorously explores his journey from clumsy childhood and adolescence to profound adulthood.
+He witnesses an unusual event as a child that opens the proverbial “door of enlightenment” regarding his future.

-The author shines at transforming the bizarre ambiguities of a career choice as a mortician into entertaining and personalized encounters that engage the reader’s imagination from “first call” to “final disposition”.
+The author shines at transforming the bizarre ambiguities of a career choice into entertaining and personalized encounters that engage the reader’s imagination.
 He has a clever eye for detail and a casual tone that allows us to grasp the features and roles as an emotional and affecting experience.
-This book is a tremendously entertaining walk with a storyteller and educator packed into one. —Cal Wood, retired elementary school teacher
+This book is a tremendously entertaining walk with a storyteller and educator packed into one. —Cal Wood, retired high school teacher

 Unspeakable Drama!